RockstarLang/rockstar/satriani/README.md

 The language grammar is defined in `rockstar.peg`.

-We use the `pegjs` command line to generate `rockstar.js`, which is the parser itself:
+We use the `pegjs` command line to generate `rockstar.parser.js`, which is the parser itself:

 ```
-$ pegjs rockstar.peg
+$ pegjs -o rockstar.parser.js rockstar.peg
 ```

-`rockstar.js` exports a function `parse(input, options)`, where `input` is a string containing the source code of your Rockstar program and `options` is the optional [pegjs parser options](https://pegjs.org/documentation#using-the-parser).
+`rockstar.parser.js` exports a function `parse(input, options)`, where `input` is a string containing the source code of your Rockstar program and `options` is the optional [pegjs parser options](https://pegjs.org/documentation#using-the-parser).

 `parse` will return an **abstract syntax tree** (AST) containing your program.
 The AST is a JSON object representing your program as a tree of operations.

-`environment.js` is a runtime interpreter that can take the AST created by the parser and evaluate it.
+`rockstar.interpreter.js` is a runtime interpreter that can take the AST created by the parser and evaluate it.
 It's pluggable so you can override the I/O mechanisms.

 The test suite is runnable using [Mocha](https://mochajs.org/) - each 'test' is defined as a .rock source file and an .rock.out output file. so the